10 Workforce management software solutions for construction companies

 Case studies of Bridgit Bench users have revealed that good workforce management systems and software can reduce staffing meeting times by as much as 50%.
 Ray Cisco, Vice President of Operations at James McHugh Construction, reports our software helped them with their meetings from an hour and a half to 20 minutes at most!

-With streamlined staffing meetings, construction management professionals can direct their attention to other concerns (i.e., long-term human capital planning).
+With streamlined staffing meetings, construction management professionals can focus on other concerns (i.e., long-term human capital planning).

 Employee incentivization

-Workforce management tools offer employees assurance that their contributions and productivity won’t go unnoticed.
+Workforce management tools assure employees that their contributions and productivity won’t go unnoticed.
 On a more acute level, these applications also avoid scheduling mistakes that can leave employees feeling like they’re spinning their wheels.

 This is about more than just creating a positive work environment for the sake of it.
 At a time when construction labor is in short supply relative to demand, keeping good employees is essential for maintaining your company’s workforce capacity.